terraform-redhat/terraform-provider-rhcs/examples/create_account_roles/README.md

         ```
         export TF_VAR_url=https://api.openshift.com
         ```
     1.  **Optional**: You can set the account-role prefix with this variable.
-This value cannot end with a hyphen (-***REMOVED***.
+This value cannot end with a hyphen (-).
 If the value is empty, the module generates a string that starts with `account-role-` and combines it with a string of four random characters.
          ```
          export TF_VAR_account_role_prefix=<account_role_prefix>
          ```